UCSD Sees Huge Crush Of Students On First Day Of School

 Now, uh, you said that, um, the students and, and faculty in particular w told you that they were really so happy that this was an in-person class and not learning remotely, because there were a lot of problems that faculty picked up on in their remote classes.
 There's a survey that found that they believe student understanding of class material actually decreased last year.
 Is that right?

 And that is right.
-In fact, I talked to an engineering professor yesterday, who was saying how frustrated she was to have to teach remotely because a lot of students wouldn't turn on their camera, you know, while they were attending class.
+In fact, I talked to an engineering professor yesterday, who was saying how frustrated she was to have to teach remotely because a lot of students wouldn't turn on their camera while they were attending class.
 So there's the faculty member couldn't see the student's face.
 And a lot of students did that.
 So she would be looking at a screen and not seeing most of her students.
 And there would be times where she would ask a question, but a lot of students simply wouldn't respond because they didn't want their face to come up on the screen, which is what happens with audio.
 So she couldn't read people.
 Now, she had a big class yesterday over 200 students.
-And she told me that even with masks on, she could now read facial expressions of people standing in front of her and then made the whole process so much more.
+And she told me that even with masks on, she could now read facial expressions.
+So people standing in front of her and then made the whole process so much more effective.

 And a similar survey found that cheating increased last year with remote learning.